UlrikDaae/Projects/README.md

 Welcome to my analysis projects!

-This is still a work in progress, but enjoy the view!
+This is a work in progress, but I currently showcase two analysis projects in Excel, and one in R.

+Ulrik